 “Do Not Track” Signals

 Some internet browsers incorporate a “Do Not Track” feature that signals to websites you visit that you do not want to have your online activity tracked.
-Given that there is not a uniform way that browsers communicate the “Do Not Track” signal, the Site does not currently interpret, respond to or alter its practices when it receives “Do Not Track” signals.
+Given that there is not a uniform way that browsers communicate the “Do Not Track” signal, the Site may not, respond to or alter its practices when it receives “Do Not Track” signals

 CHOICES ABOUT YOUR PERSONALLY IDENTIFIABLE INFORMATION